 Change the background color and the font color of your form with the Input and Textarea.
 Additionally, you will be able to set the Font Size, Font Type, Letter Spacing, Font-Weight, etc. with the Typography.
 With Box-Shadow, you can even customize the shadow behind your box areas shown in the picture below.

 If you want to decorate the border, click on the “Use Custom Border Style.”
-This will help you to personalize the border Color, Border Width, Border Radius of your form fields.
+This will help you to personalize the border Color, Border Width, and Border Radius of your form fields.

 You can also design a specific field when it is focused.